MicrosoftLearning/AI-102-AIEngineer/Instructions/19-face-service.md

 ## View the image you will analyze

-In this exercise, you will use the Computer Vision service to analyze an image of people.
+In this exercise, you will use the Azure AI Vision service to analyze an image of people.

 1. In Visual Studio Code, expand the **computer-vision** folder and the **images** folder it contains.
 2. Select the **people.jpg** image to view it.

 ## Detect faces in an image

-Now you're ready to use the SDK to call the Computer Vision service and detect faces in an image.
+Now you're ready to use the SDK to call the Vision service and detect faces in an image.

 1. In the code file for your client application (**Program.cs** or **detect-faces.py**), in the **Main** function, note that the code to load the configuration settings has been provided.
-Then find the comment **Authenticate Computer Vision client**.
-Then, under this comment, add the following language-specific code to create and authenticate a Computer Vision client object:
+Then find the comment **Authenticate Azure AI Vision client**.
+Then, under this comment, add the following language-specific code to create and authenticate a Azure AI Vision client object:

     **C#**

     ```C#
-    // Authenticate Computer Vision client
+    // Authenticate Azure AI Vision client
     ApiKeyServiceClientCredentials credentials = new ApiKeyServiceClientCredentials(cogSvcKey);
     cvClient = new ComputerVisionClient(credentials)
     {